AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-bronze-silver-gold-data.md

 ### Historical Terminologies

 Over the years, the three-tier data organization pattern has been referenced using different naming conventions.
-Each naming scheme reflects the progression of data through its lifecycle—from unprocessed to refined and actionable.
+Each naming scheme reflects the progression of data through its lifecycle - from unprocessed to refined and actionable.
 Here are some common terminologies used:

 - **Raw / Business / Application**: One of the earliest naming conventions, where the focus is on raw data, business logic, and application-specific outputs.
 - **Bronze / Silver / Gold**: A more modern take, especially in the context of data lakes and lakehouses.
 Bronze refers to raw data, Silver to cleaned or enriched data, and Gold to the most refined and consumable version of data.